TheDarKnight50/SOC---LLM/README.md

-Repository for creating LLMs as a part of SOC project
+Repository for creating ChatGPT as a part of SOC project